 These are curriculum-based assessments for the Word Attack Skills and Sight Words components of the MultiLit Reading Tutor Program.
 The placement tests provide information regarding appropriate starting points in each part of the program, which are then updated as students move through the program.
 MultiLit Word Attack Skills teaches phonics skills in a hierarchical skills sequence.
 MultiLit Sight Words teaches the 200 most common words found in text in 20 groups of 10 words.

 SRA Spelling Mastery Placement Test

-Spelling Mastery is an SRA program which teaches the four strands of spelling – phonetic, whole word, rule based and morphographic spelling.
+Spelling Mastery is an SRA program (published by McGraw-Hill) which teaches the four strands of spelling – phonetic, whole word, rule based and morphographic spelling.

 MultiLit Book Level